Agile-IoT/agile-security/docs/authentication.md

 * Google
 * Github

 Every user has an id composed of the username and authentication type.
 During the login process, IDM verifies that this particular username and authentication type has been registered.
 This ensures that only allowed users log into the gateway; otherwise, anyone with a Github or Google account would log in.

+## Bootstrapping

+register clients and users with the command line.